-Finally, there are 2 beautiful Private Villas, which overlook the golf course, and allow a more independent stay.
-Both are 4 bedroomed (double/twins), with gardens, parking and a private pool, and you can self-cater or eat in Cortesin's restaurants.
+Finally, there are 4 beautiful Private Villas, which overlook the golf course, and allow a more independent stay.
+They can be rented as 2- or 4-bedroom villas (double/twins), and have gardens, parking and a private pool.
+You can self-cater or eat in Cortesin's restaurants.

 - 24-hour room service